 (CHP) plants whose primary business is to sell electricity, or electricity and heat, to the public.
-CO2 emissions from electricity retail sales to each end-use sector are equal to the weighted average of fuels used to generate electricity and allocated proportionally to the amount of retail sales to each end-use sector.
+CO2 emissions from electricity sales to ultimate customers in each end-use sector are equal to the weighted average of fuels used to generate electricity and allocated proportionally to the amount of electricity sales to each end-use sector. ^c Industrial and commercial sectors include primary energy consumption by CHP and electricity-only plants in the sector.
+Includes the CO2 emissions from the electricity sales allocated to each end-use sector.